The southern Pacific: 20.000 islands, one quarter of the world.

 Fidschi to Sydney

-Belolw is the classical route via Galapagos and Marquesas that most sailors will take.
-When starting in February, the usual time to start, we can expect quite a few sailors following the same route and to meet these sailors again and again in the next half year.
+Most sailors will sail is the classical route via Galapagos and Marquesas.
+When starting in February, the usual time to start, you can expect quite a few sailors following the same route and to meet these sailors again and again in the next half year.
 Sailing plans will get more diverse after Tahiti, as there are so many islands to visit and routes to follow.
 Other routes can be choosen and other islands may be visited, according to preferences of the crew and sailing conditions.
 The route Eastern Island – Pitcairn – Gambier is reserved for ambitious and experienced sailors.
 One might not even reach Eastern Island if trade wind are more south than south-east, and anchorage at Pitcairn is not always easy.

 Sailing Across the Pacific – A month at sea – Sailing the Pacific Episode 17: Panama to Marquesas